North West's Valentine Made Baby Luna Cooler than Chrissy Teigen

 Fashion-stars-in-the-making North and Saint West made the daughter of the Sports Illustrated model and John Legend their Valentine a day early by "gifting" the adorable infant a pair of black Yeezy sneakers courtesy of designer Kanye West.
 With the adult kicks consistently selling out in minutes, Baby Luna is pretty much the coolest person (let along kid) on the block.

-Mom-of-one Teigen took to Snapchat on Monday to share the moment that her little one, dressed in a light pink onesie, opened the present.
+Mom-of-one Teigen took to Snapchat on Monday to share the moment that her little one, dressed in a light pink Kira Kids party cat romper ($36; kirakids.com), opened the present.

 In a video, Teigen shows a card that reads, "Luna - Happy Valentine's Day beautiful baby girl!
 Lots of love, North and Saint."